dylanaraps/neofetch/README.md

-                           to the top edge of the window --gap num              Gap between image and text right side to the top edge of the window --clean                Remove all cropped images
+                           to the top edge of the window --gap num              Gap between image and text right side to the top edge of the window
+                           NOTE: --gap can take a negative value which will move the text closer to the left side.
+    --clean                Remove all cropped images

     Screenshot: